Cantellated 5-cell: Cantitruncated 5-cell

 The cantitruncated 5-cell or great rhombated pentachoron is a uniform 4-polytope.
 It is composed of 60 vertices, 120 edges, 80 faces, and 20 cells.
 The cells are: 5 truncated octahedra, 10 triangular prisms, and 5 truncated tetrahedra.
 Each vertex is surrounded by 2 truncated octahedra, one triangular prism, and one truncated tetrahedron.

+Configuration

+Seen in a configuration matrix, all incidence counts between elements are shown.
+The diagonal f-vector numbers are derived through the Wythoff construction, dividing the full group order of a subgroup order by removing one mirror at a time.